 Strength is the best word that can be used to describe this custom Glebe immaculate to the studs renovation.
 The infusion of structural steel throughout will truly leave anyone that walks through this home amazed at how open, airy and strong this property stands.
 Every element of this home has been replaced in exception of the exterior brick, including HVAC systems, ductwork, electrical, plumbing, framing etc. Custom glass staircase, NANA wall opening the indoor to out, 3-sided gas fireplace & 3-storey interior cedar wall.
 Chef’s kitchen with stainless steel European appliances, quartz countertops, and custom millwork.
 Huge master bedroom retreat spans the second floor, custom millwork, office, balcony, 6-piece luxury ensuite, 60 sq ft walk-in custom shower for two & separate soaker tub.
-Third floor contains 2 good sized bedrooms & a full bathroom.
+The third floor contains 2 good sized bedrooms & a full bathroom.
 Unfinished basement, plenty of storage, massive 127 ft deep lot & large back deck.
-No conveyance of offers prior to 6 pm Tuesday, June 24th.

 154 Glebe Avenue Neighbourhood

 The Glebe is located to the south of Ottawa’s downtown area.
 Its northern border is demarcated by the Queensway highway.
 The Glebe is one of the oldest residential neighbourhoods in Ottawa, and is, therefore, home to some of Ottawa’s most unique architecture.
 Don’t let the age fool you, as The Glebe has been immaculately up kept, as has the real estate market in the area.

 The Glebe is mostly populated by families.
 The area has many children, and consequently, its social services are oriented towards youth.
 There is a great sense of community and it is a safe neighbourhood.